Shakil-1501/TSAI/README.md

 [Work-Link]()

-This was amazing, i was introduced to GradCAM, and i myself learnt about saliency map, this was something i also used in my college group project, it's used to diagnosing if the model is actually learning anything from the dataset.
-Quite a nifty feature, eh ?
+This was amazing, i was introduced to GradCAM, and i myself learnt about saliency map